maxamillion32/daily-expense-tracker-react/README.md

 # Expenses tracker
-A simple web app for tracking expenses and budgets.
+A web app for tracking expenses and budgets.

 Website: https://expense-tracker-4e13a.web.app/